 With Civitas Learning, the Criminal Justice department uncovered data that criminal justice majors earning an average grade of 74% or lower were less likely to persist to the following term.
 With the help of the department chair, these actionable analytics empowered Student Advocacy to develop precise messaging to connect students who were less likely to persist to resources to help them succeed in their classes.
 Using precise messaging to reach students in the most need, the Criminal Justice department engaged 300 students with individualized support, resulting in positive student feedback and improved persistence and retention.

 Cumulative Marginal Gains Matter for Student Success Outcomes

 UCO achieved marginal cumulative gains by using a multi-pronged data-activated student impact strategy.
 These intentional, data-informed student engagement campaigns resulted in 112 additional students retained and a $375,712 gain in net tuition revenue in 2020.

 By themselves, these initiatives may not have contributed to a sizable persistent lift or tuition revenue.
 Still, together they have made a significant difference in student outcomes and institutional financial sustainability.
 UCO’s regular communication with their students, using messages crafted to meet specific student needs, allows Student Advocacy to deliver timely and relevant support at scale.

 This multi-faceted, data-activated approach to student success led to significant marginal cumulative gains in student retention.
-Over the lifetime of UCO’s partnership with Civitas Learning 321 students persisted who would have otherwise withdrawn translating to $1.2 million in net tuition revenue when compounded by term.
-These gains make a difference in UCO students’ lives and provide the institution with funds to reinvest in student success and to remain financially sustainable.
+Over the lifetime of UCO’s partnership with Civitas Learning, 321 students persisted who would have otherwise withdrawn, translating to $1.2 million in net tuition revenue when compounded by term.
+These gains make a difference in UCO students’ lives and provide the institution with funds to reinvest in student success and remain financially sustainable.